California Republic: Frémont arrives to defend Sonoma

 Having learned of Ford's request for volunteers to defend Sonoma and hearing reports that General Castro was preparing an attack, Frémont left his camp near Sutter's Fort for Sonoma on June 23.
 With him were ninety men – his own party plus trappers and settlers under Samuel J. Hensley.
 Frémont would say in his memoirs that he wrote a letter of resignation from the Army and sent it to his father-in-law Thomas Hart Benton in case the government should wish to disavow his action.
 They arrived at Sonoma in the early morning of the 25th and by noon were on their way to San Rafael accompanied by a contingent of Bears under Ford's command.
-They arrived at the former San Rafael mission but the Californios had vanished.
+They arrived at the San Rafael mission, but the Californios had vanished.
 The rebels set up camp in the old mission and sent out scouting parties.

 On Sunday the 28th a small boat was spotted coming across the bay.
 Kit Carson and some companions went to intercept it.
 It held twin brothers Francisco and Ramón de Haro, their uncle José de la Reyes Berreyesa, and an oarsman (probably one of the Castro brothers from San Pablo) – all unarmed.
 The Haro brothers and Berreyesa were dropped off at the shoreline and started on foot for the mission.
 All three were shot and killed.
 Beyond that almost every fact is disputed.
 Some say Frémont ordered the killings.
 Others, that they were carrying secret messages from Castro to Torre.
 Others that Carson committed the homicides as revenge for the deaths of Cowie and Fowler or they were shot by Frémont's Delaware Indians.
 This incident became an issue in Frémont's later campaign for President.
 Partisan eyewitnesses and newspapers related totally conflicting stories.